mischov/gate/README.md

   (:require [gate :refer [defrouter]]
             [gate.handler :refer [defhandler]]))

+(comment
-;; A Gate handler is some function that accepts a Ring request.
+  "A Gate handler is some function that accepts a Ring request.
-;; Gate attempts to convert whatever a handler returns into a ;; Ring response.
+   Gate attempts to convert whatever a handler returns into a Ring response.")

 (defn hello-handler
   [req]
   "Hello, World!")

+(comment
-;; Since it's no fun to manually pull params out of the request ;; in every handler, Gate also provides a convinence macro, ;; defhandler, to make accessing params easier.
+  "Since it's no fun to manually pull params out of the request in every handler, Gate also provides a convinence macro, defhandler, to make accessing params easier.

-;;
-;; In the following example, the key :name is retrieved from ;; the :params map of the request and bound to the symbol 'name'.
+   In the following example, the key :name is retrieved from the :params map of the request and bound to the symbol 'name'.")

 (defhandler greeter
   [name]
   (str "Hello, " name "!"))

+(comment
-;; Gate middleware is just standard Ring middleware, so it accepts ;; a handler and returns some function accepting a request.
+  "Gate middleware is just standard Ring middleware, so it accepts a handler and returns some function accepting a request.")

 (defn enthusiator
   [handler]